Ola-Youssef/Vacation-Tracking-System/README.md

 The Vacation Tracking System streamlines leave management by automating request submission, validation, and approval workflows while ensuring integration with existing organizational systems.

 ---

 ## 8. Source of the Example

-The Vacation Tracking System (VTS) is adapted from an example in *Object-Oriented Analysis and Design with Applications (3rd Edition)*, Chapter 12.
+The **Vacation Tracking System (VTS)** presented in this document is adapted from an example in *Object-Oriented Analysis and Design with Applications* (3rd Edition), specifically from Chapter 12.